UTM – Updated – August 2020

-When you are not following an effective lead generation strategy, it means your marketing strategy is not complete.
+When you are not following an effective lead generation strategy, it means your marketing strategy is incomplete.
 If you are getting a lot of leads through your website then you have to understand through which mode the users are landing on your site.

 There are various types of lead generation techniques, maybe you are following all or most of them.
 You can learn all effective lead generation techniques here: https://www.quicksprout.com/2017/11/20/the-most-effective-ways-to-generate-leads-for-your-business/

-When you get a new lead then you want to reapply that particular marketing strategy to get other new leads.
-But, your marketing strategy may contain various types of campaigns, so you become unable to identify the source of your new lead.
+When you get a new lead then you want to reapply that particular marketing strategy to get additional flow.
+But your marketing strategy may contain various types of campaigns, so you become unable to identify the source of your new lead.

-There are two ways to get rid of this situation, either you make an assumption or you can take help from the technology.
+There are two ways to solve this situation- either you make an assumption or you can take help from technology.

 Once you become able to point out your most effective marketing campaign, you can focus the majority of your efforts on that particular strategy.

-As every coin has two faces, this theory also has two faces, you will also learn about those strategies as well which are not working for you at all, so you can cut your marketing costs by opting out those non-effective strategies.
+As every coin has two faces, you will also learn about those strategies that are not working for you at all.
+Thus, you can cut on your marketing costs by opting out those non-effective strategies.

 So, the name of the technology that helps to point out all these things is UTM parameters.

-If you are paying other websites for promoting your website through banners, then creating the UTM parameters become crucial for making your campaign really effective.
+If you are paying other websites to promote your page through banners, then creating the UTM parameters is crucial for making your campaign really effective.

 Your answer must be a “Yes”, because increasing traffic and getting new leads is awesome.
 But why do you need to pay for three websites to promote your brand if 90-95% of the traffic is coming from a single website?

-Analysing your data coming from the UTM parameters, you can opt out ineffective or very less effective websites from your banner campaigns.
-This will really help you to save money and increase efficiency with such types of promotions.
+By analyzing your data coming from the UTM parameters, you can opt-out ineffective or less effective websites from your banner campaigns.
+This will save you money and increase efficiency with such types of promotions.

 Set up UTM Parameters